mounika2000/Custom-gym-env/README.md

 The Pilot was able to gain a reward in the range of 85-95 when tried during various iterations:

 <img src="https://github.com/mounika2000/Custom-gym-env/blob/main/iteration-results.png" width="30%" height="30%">

+## Conclusion

+The custom environment game in this project shows promising signs of improvement in the agent's performance.
+Although the reward increase is modest, likely due to the limited scope of training with only 100 iterations, the results are encouraging.
+The constraint of resources prevented longer training sessions which could potentially yield better results.
+Nevertheless, the existing outcomes and screenshots suggest that the Ray RLlib agents have a significant potential for further improvement, indicating that with extended training, the agents could achieve higher rewards and more effectively navigate the custom environment.

+Working on this project was an immensely fun and interesting experience.
+The process of developing and fine-tuning the custom environment, along with observing the agent's learning progress over time, was both challenging and rewarding.